grafana/agent/docs/user/_index.md

 # Grafana Agent

-Grafana Agent collects and forwards telemetry data to the Grafana Stack stack, Grafana Cloud, or Grafana Enterprise, where your data can then be analyzed.
+Grafana Agent collects and forwards telemetry data to open source deployments of the LGTM (Loki, Grafana, Tempo, Mimir) Stack, Grafana Cloud, or Grafana Enterprise, where your data can then be analyzed.
 You can install Grafana Agent on Kubernetes and Docker, or as a system process for Linux, macOS, and Windows machines.

 The Grafana Agent is open source and its source code is available on GitHub at (https://github.com/grafana/agent).

 Grafana Agent is for engineers, operators, or administrators who want to collect and forward telemetry data for analysis and on-call alerting.
 Those operating Grafana Agent must install and configure Grafana Agent to properly collect telemetry data and monitor the health of running agents.

+## Grafana Agent features

 There are other ways of sending metrics, logs and traces to the Grafana Stack or Grafana Cloud or, but there are a few advantages of using the Grafana Agent.
 These features are outlined below.

-## Grafana Agent features

 * Provides a one-stop solution for collecting metrics, logs, and traces
 * Collects out-of-the-box telemetry from popular projects like MySQL through integrations
 * Works seamlessly with the Grafana Stack.
 Alternatively, metrics can be sent to any Prometheus-compatible endpoint, and traces can be sent to any OTLP-compatible endpoint.
 * Offers new solutions to help scale metrics collection like host_filtering and sharding
-* Provides the Grafana Agent Operator, which enables individual teams to manage their own configurations through PodMonitors, ServiceMonitors, and Probes.
+* Provides the Grafana Agent Operator, which enables individual teams to manage their configurations through PodMonitors, ServiceMonitors, and Probes.

 ## Metrics

-Unlike Prometheus, the Grafana Agent _just_ targets `remote_write`, so some Prometheus features, such as querying, local storage, recording rules, and alerts aren't present. `remote_write`, service discovery, and relabeling rules are included.
+Unlike Prometheus, the Grafana Agent targets `remote_write`, so some Prometheus features, such as querying, local storage, recording rules, and alerts aren't present. `remote_write`, service discovery, and relabeling rules are included.